apache/carbondata/docs/mv-guide.md

  command.
 Materialized view will be in DISABLED state in below scenarios.

    * when materialized view is created.
-   * when data of related table and materialized view are not in sync.
+   * when data of fact table and materialized view are not in sync.

- User should fire REFRESH MATERIALIZED VIEW command to sync all segments of related table with materialized view and which ENABLES the materialized view for query.
+ User should fire REFRESH MATERIALIZED VIEW command to sync all segments of fact table with materialized view and which ENABLES the materialized view for query.

  Command example: